 Ramesses II: Birth, Family, Military Campaigns & Death

-Perhaps ancient Egypt’s most outstanding propagandist and diplomat, Ramesses II was a 19th-dynasty pharaoh who reigned from 1279 to 1213 BCE.
-His over six decade reign also makes him one of the longest-reigning rulers of ancient Egypt.
+Regarded by many historians and Egyptologists as one of ancient Egypt’s most outstanding propagandists and diplomats, Ramesses II was a 19th-dynasty pharaoh who reigned from around 1279 to 1213 BC.
+His over six-decade reign also makes him one of the longest-reigning rulers of ancient Egypt.
 In addition to his glossed-over military campaigns against the Hittites and the Libyans, Ramesses II is most famous for building some of the most magnificent structures of the ancient world.
 To fully comprehend how big this pharaoh’s ego was one need look no further than to the imposing statues of him scattered across Egypt; the ones at the Mountain Temple of Abu Simbel are nothing short of awe-inspiring.

 Who really was Ramesses II?
 And were all those stories about Ramses the Great crushing the Hittites true?
 Worldhistoryedu.com takes an in-depth look into the birth story, family, military campaigns, and architectural feats of Ramesses II.